MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

     module: 'Module 0 - Setup'
 ---

-# Setup my lab environment
+# Setup the lab environment

 Attention to MCTs: Please make sure you are familiar with the TrainerPrepGuide for this course, especially the teaching tips and